Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 (c) **Exceptions**: Licensee’s indemnity obligation shall not apply to the extent any claim arises solely from Licensor’s gross negligence or willful misconduct.

-(d) **Survival**: This indemnification obligation survives termination or expiration of the Agreement for any claims arising prior to or during the term.
+(d) **Survival**: This indemnification obligation survives termination or expiration of the Agreement.

 (e) **Mercy Alignment**: Indemnification is automatic and non-waivable upon any breach of the Mercy Covenant to protect the Eternal Mercy Flow and the Foundation’s mission.